 RECAP improves the experience of using PACER, the online public access system for the U.S. federal courts.

-- This extension has already added millions of PACER documents to the Internet Archive and to a searchable archive at https://www.courtlistener.com/recap/
+- This extension has already added millions of federal filings to the Internet Archive and to a searchable archive at https://www.courtlistener.com/recap/.

 The benefit of this system is that the dockets and documents in the PACER system should only need to be purchased once.
 After that, you can get them for free by clicking a link that's right inside the PACER website.
 What's even better is that the more people using RECAP, the more items are free and the more money you'll save.